-Westminster Park is a multi-instrumental group lead by husband and wife Colleen and Steve Murphy.
+Westminster Park is an emotionally bare, multi-instrumental group lead by husband and wife Colleen and Steve Murphy.

+When not devoting time to music both Colleen and Steve have full-time day jobs to make ends meet.
+Colleen Murphy is also an active member in the London community.
+You’ll find her marching in the streets at protests, writing articles for her blog and www.londonfuse.ca, and working on a massive fruit and vegetable garden.
 Steve Murphy spends downtime writing music reviews for www.greatdarkwonder.com and www.londonfuse.ca.
-He also released two solo albums: Elegant Peasant in 2019 and Lonesome Scrapbook in 2018; published a book of poetry called “Late for Summer” and his first book of fiction “Everybody Wins (Except for the Losers)”.
-He also wrote and recorded songs for side project The Family Feud.
+He also released two solo albums: Elegant Peasant in 2019 and Lonesome Scrapbook in 2018; published a book of poetry in 2018 called “Late for Summer” with another on the way and, his first book of fiction “Everybody Wins (Except for the Losers)” was also released to positive reviews in 2018.